sudohainguyen/sudohainguyen.github.io/_posts/2024-01-05-why-was-dbt-invented.md

     With this setup, DBT ensures that the `incremental_sales` table is updated incrementally, only processing new orders based on the `order_date` field.
 This reduces the need for extensive SQL knowledge about managing incremental updates, letting you focus on analyzing and transforming the data.

+- And many more, such as **embracing collaboration**, **testable sql**, **version control**, **dependency management**, and **data lineage tracking** as described in the [DBT documentation](https://docs.getdbt.com/docs/introduction).

 ## Comparing DBT to Conventional Data Modeling Approaches

-Let's take a look at how DBT stacks up against traditional methods:

-- **Traditional ETL Tools**: In the old days, ETL processes were a nightmare.
+In the old days, **traditional ETL processes** were a nightmare.
 They were complex, rigid, and often required a lot of custom scripting.
 Maintenance was a pain, and scalability was a constant challenge.

 In my previous company, we implemented tons of SQL scripts to transform data and it was hard to maintain all of them.
 When the performance issues arose to the data warehouse, we faced a lot of challenges to trace and capture queries patterns, many SQL logic was duplicated and could have been reused, but we didn't have a good way to manage them.

 ![Deal with custom SQL](https://images.unsplash.com/photo-1517669375942-946a1f02d705?q=80&w=4888&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D){: .mx-auto.d-block :}
 <p align = "center">
-Deal with custom SQL.
-(Image by <a href="https://unsplash.com/@elevantarts">christopher lemercier</a> on Unsplash)
+Deal with ETL scripts.
+(Image by <a href="https://unsplash.com/@elevantarts">christopher lemercier</a>)
 </p>

+On the other hand, beside SQL scripts, we also used various tools like [Pandas](https://pandas.pydata.org/), [Spark](https://spark.apache.org/), or even custom scripts to transform data.
+Although these tools are powerful, they require a steep learning curve and are not always the best fit for data analysts/scientists who are more comfortable with SQL.

-- **DBT's Approach**: DBT flips the script by focusing on SQL-based transformations.
+As **DBT's Approach**, it flips the script by focusing on SQL-based transformations.
 Instead of writing endless custom scripts, you can create incremental models and materializations that are easier to manage and optimize.
 Debugging is straightforward, and testing is built right into the workflow.

-- **Modular Development**: Unlike conventional ETL tools, DBT promotes a modular development approach.
-You can break down your data transformation processes into smaller, manageable pieces.
-This not only makes the development process more organized but also enhances reusability and maintainability of the code.
+Unlike conventional SQL workflows, DBT promotes a **modular development** approach.
+You can break down your SQL into smaller, manageable modules.
+This not only makes the development process more organized but also enhances reusability and maintainability of the code across different projects or teams.

 ## Common Misconceptions About DBT

 As with any popular tool, there are a few misconceptions about DBT that are worth clearing up.
 Let's tackle some of the most common ones:

-- **DBT is Not a Database**: Some people mistakenly believe that DBT is a database itself.
-In reality, DBT is a transformation tool that works on top of your existing data warehouse.
-It uses SQL to transform raw data into a more structured format, but it doesn't store data on its own.
+- **DBT is Not a Database**: Some folks mistakenly believe that DBT is a database itself, where it would store and serve data as a server.
+In reality, DBT is a tool that works on top of your existing data warehouse and uses SQL to transform raw data into a more structured format, but it doesn't store data on its own.

 - **DBT is Not a Data Transformation Engine**: Another common misconception is that DBT performs the actual data transformations.
 DBT orchestrates the transformations, but the heavy lifting is done by your data warehouse's SQL engine.
 For example, if you're using Snowflake, Redshift, or BigQuery, those platforms execute the SQL transformations defined by DBT.